 The chair, as a central focus of controlling the craft, also has a place in UFO community.
 It is often said one sits in the chair and operates the craft with the mind.
 Something similar can also be seen in Stargate SG1 series, 1991 - 2007, a neural interface Control Chair, found in Antarctica.

 Prometheus is a movie from the Alien franchise, aired in 2012.
 It is one of the prequels to the original series.
 At the beginning of the movie there is a scene which strongly suggests extraterrestrials, refereed to as Engineers, had a hand in the evolution of the human species using their own DNA.

 One of the Engineers makes this happen by an apparent self sacrifice.
-The Engineer ingests what might be an extremely potent and virulent mutagenic pathogen designed to infect non-botanical organic life, also referred to in the movie as the black goo, and gets disintegrated on the molecular level near a body of water.
+The Engineer, standing near the river, ingests what might be an extremely potent and virulent mutagenic pathogen designed to infect non-botanical organic life, also referred to in the movie as the black goo, gets disintegrated on the molecular level and falls into the river during the process.
 It is this pathogen which is also the causes of all the later problems.

 The claim that humans were genetically engineered is a frequent mention.
 A lot of it has to do with the creation myth of Enûma Eliš, Zecharia Sitchin’s story of Enki and Enlil, the forbidden mixing of genes, creating in their own image, the fallen mating with the Earth’s women, the alleged 22 on-going genetic programs, humans being a mix of various other species…

 The term black goo was used in 2015 by Harald Kautz Vella, for one of his theories.
 Harald considers it as an AI seed device for creating life within a biosphere.
 The same term was also popularized by Kerry Lynn Cassidy.

 Enterprise-D is a 24th century starship from the Star Trek universe.